Parker, Colorado: Recreation

 The Parker Racquet Club opened in 2019 and offers six indoor courts to tennis and pickleball enthusiasts.
-Phase 2, opening in 2023, adds one of the first padel courts in Colorado, and additional outdoor tennis courts and pickleball courts.
+Phase 2, opening in 2023, adds one of the first paddle courts in Colorado, and additional outdoor tennis courts and pickleball courts.

 Attractions

 The town currently maintains about 250 acres of developed parkland and more than 900 acres of open space.

 Parker is home to the Parker Arts, Culture, & Events Center (PACE).
 It is a venue that hosts art exhibits, art classes, theater productions, and concerts.
 It is the official home of the Parker Symphony Orchestra, a community orchestra established in 1994, that offers a full season of orchestra concerts annually.
 The Parker Symphony was formerly the South Suburban Community Orchestra.

-Parker is also home to Colorado School of Dance, which partners with Parker Arts, Culture, & Events Center (PACE) each December to produce the "Nutcracker of Parker."
+Parker is also home to Colorado School of Dance, which partners with PACE each December to produce the "Nutcracker of Parker."
 The annual ballet has been a Parker tradition since 2003.

 Local media

 Parker currently has one local magazine and one local paper.
 Search Parker Magazine is the local magazine and the Parker Chronicle is the local paper.
 Parker also receives the county-wide channel, Douglas County 8, which broadcasts school sports events and assorted programs run by residents.